Asset Management Credentials

 • Individuals who supervise or oversee asset managers, such as executive directors, CEOs and CFOs

-Candidates could work at nonprofits, for-profits, housing agencies, syndicators, investors, lenders, Housing Finance Agencies and government.
+Candidates come from nonprofits, for-profits, housing agencies, syndicators, investors, lenders, housing finance agencies and government.

 It is recommended that candidates have a basic understanding of affordable housing and a working knowledge of Excel.